chochain/eForth.js/README.md

 # eForth.js - <em>Forth in Javascript</em>

-With a 100% Javascript implementation, Forth can be run from within just a single web page on your desktop or even cellphone.
+eForth implementated in 100% Javascript.
+It can be run from within just a single web page on your desktop or even cellphone.

 Provided here is <em style='color:#fc4'>**eforth.js**</em>, the only file you need!
 Well, if you insist, maybe an extra <em>**index.html**</em> to wrap it up or to customize to your heart's content.
 Simply copy both of them from the root directory shown above to your local directory.
 Click on <em>**index.html**</em> and you have a Forth engine ready to play.
 Without surprise, you should get something like the left hand side snip below.

 We've come a long way from the good old green terminal days.
 So, with some HTML stuffs, it can certainly be more mordern!
-Checkout **src/eforth8.html** which is still work in progress.
+Checkout **src/eforth8.html** is quite usable though work still in progress.
 With the same <em style='color:#fc4'>**eforth.js**</em>, you can create whatever presentation you fancy...
  <pre><img
    width='32%' src='https://chochain.github.io/eForth.js/docs/eforth8_snip_0.png'>.....<img
    width='48%' src='https://chochain.github.io/eForth.js/docs/eforth8_snip_1.png'></pre>